 Paper products: Recycled paper, made from post-consumer waste that is not whitened with chlorine bleach is much more widely available now.

-- The Center for Health, Environment and Justice provides a guide to PVC-free products, as well as great resources for healthy schools.
+- The Center for Health, Environment and Justice provides a guide to PVC-free products (PDF), as well as great resources for healthy schools.
 See.

 - The Environmental Working Group provides good “healthy home and school” tip sheets, as well as a searchable database of many different categories of products, including sunscreens, shampoos, cosmetics, and cleaning products, and ranks them according to low or non-toxicity.